TheodoreChu/append-editor/README.md

 This editor follows the "read first" philosophy.
 The editor opens your notes in read/view mode so you don't accidentally edit old notes as you're reading them.
 While in view mode, you can easily add to the end of your notes with the Append box at the bottom.
 GitHub flavored Markdown and LaTeX/KaTeX are built-in.
 This editor is perfect for class notes and daily journals.

+On the [Desktop](https://standardnotes.org/download) and [web](https://app.standardnotes.org) apps, this editor works best when used with the [No Distraction](https://standardnotes.org/extensions/no-distraction) theme.

 ## Features
 - [GitHub flavored Markdown](https://guides.github.com/features/mastering-markdown/) via [Unified/Remark](https://github.com/remarkjs/remark)
 - LaTeX via hosted [KaTeX](https://github.com/KaTeX/KaTeX)